dlford/standard-notes-docker-compose-deployment/README.md

 ## How to use this repository

-1. Edit the `docker-compose.yml` file
+1. Set up the environment

+- Copy the `example.env` file to `.env`, or set up all variables from `example.env` in your CI/CD solution.
-  - Update all the values that include `changeme`
-  - The `SECRET_KEY_BASE` for both `api` and `web` should each be a unique random string, you could use the command `openssl rand -hex 64` for example to generate these keys
+- Change all the variables that are random strings, use `openssl rand -hex 32` to generate values
-  - Change the port on the NGINX container if needed

 2. Fetch the latest sources

 - `git submodule update --init --recursive`
 - `git --git-dir ./web/.git pull origin master`
-  - `git --git-dir ./syncing-server/.git pull origin master`

 3. Prepare the default extensions (optional)

 - `npm install --prefix ./web/public/extensions/batch-manager`
 - `npm install --prefix ./web/public/extensions/extensions-manager`

 4. Deploy

 - `docker-compose build`
 - `docker-compose up -d`